anna099/hegel/reason-intro/1-reason.md

 quoted it at length, and split it into subsections which I will then explain one by one.

-1. However, the many categories are already equivocation itself, since at the same time they have in themselves otherness in its *plurality as opposed* to the pure category.
+1. &lsquo;However, the many categories are already equivocation itself, since at the same time they have in themselves otherness in its *plurality as opposed* to the pure category.
 2. They in fact contradict the pure category through this plurality, and the